uva-cs/pdr/labs/lab08-64bit/index.md

 The following resource explains the merge sort algorithm.
 This is what you need to implement in x86 assembly: [www.hackerearth.com/practice/algorithms/sorting/merge-sort/tutorial/](https://www.hackerearth.com/practice/algorithms/sorting/merge-sort/tutorial/)

-Once you have completed the in-lab, submit mergeSort.s, testMergeSort.cpp, and your Makefile. **If you finish the in-lab early, you should begin working on the post-lab report.**
+**If you finish the in-lab early, you should begin working on the post-lab report.**

 ------------------------------------------------------------